Exercise 1: Proportionality

 Before you continue!

-Before continuing, be sure you have completed Exercises 1.1, 1.2, and 1.3 on Crowdmark for grading.
+Be sure you have completed Exercises 1.1, 1.2, and 1.3 on Crowdmark for grading.
+But before heading to the next exercise, ask yourself how understanding the proportionality between variables can be useful.